15 Plants That Repel Ants

 This plant frequently gives food and drinks a natural lemon flavor.

-Give lemongrass full sun and rich, swiftly draining soil if you want it to flourish in your care.
-Lemongrass is typically grown as an annual.
-It is still hardy in planting zones nine and ten, nevertheless.
+Lemongrass is typically grown as an annual, but it is still hardy in planting zones nine and ten.

 7. Garlic